practicalli/clojure/docs/coding-challenges/exercism/index.md

     exercism download --exercise=exercise-name --track=clojure
     ```

-Open the project in your [:fontawesome-solid-book-open: preferred Clojure editor](/clojure/clojure-editors/) and write a solution to solve the exercise.
+Open the project source code downloaded from Exercism in a [:fontawesome-solid-book-open: preferred Clojure editor](/clojure/clojure-editors/){target=_blank} and write a solution to solve the exercise.

 `clojure -X:test` command in the root of the downloaded project will run the tests supplied by the exercise